-The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year \ increasing demand of the students.
-8 To renovate the outdoor playground of the college for betterment of sports facilities provided to the students.
-Proposal granted by the Governing Body To increase the number of books and reputed journals and magazines for college library.
+The plan of action chalked out by the IQAC in the beginning of the year towards quality enhancement and the outcome achieved by the end of the year \ast

+Plan of Action Achievements To increase the number of books and reputed journals and magazines for college library.
 Departments were entrusted to prepare lists of required books, and books were purchased.
-To prepare academic calendar Calendar prepared To introduce ICT Audio-visual aids purchased To move the management to take steps in introducing new subjects Proposal granted and action taken by the Governing Body.
-Geography General and Sanskrit General subjects are introduced.

-Plan of Action Achievements co o renovate and strengthen the ollege canteen so that it can cater o the Proposal granted by the Governing Body

-\ Attach the Academic Calendar of the year as Annexure.
+To organise extended lectures and departmental seminars

+Departmental heads are entrusted to organise the same by the Governing Body

-2.15 Whether the AQAR was placed in statutory body Yes V No Management V Syndicate Any other body Provide the details of the action taken The Governing Body of the College valued the recommendations made by the IQAC, and most of the recommendations were accepted in view of the fund status of the college.
+2.15 Whether the AQAR was placed in statutory body Yes V No Management Syndicate Any other body Provide the details of the action taken The Governing Body of the College valued the recommendations made by the IQAC, and most of the recommendations were accepted in view of the fund status of the college.